 The plyometrics routine is one of the biggest challenges in the entire P90X home fitness program.
-However, this workout involves a lot of jumping, which can be very noisy and tough on your joints.
-In fact, the P90X guide recommends you always use a mat and wear shock-absorbing shoes when doing plyometrics -- moves that your knees and downstairs neighbors will certainly appreciate.
-Although you shouldn't skip any P90X workouts, you can modify, delay or replace the plyometrics routine.
+However, this workout involves a lot of jumping, which can be very tough on your joints.
+In fact, the P90X guide recommends you always use a mat and wear shock-absorbing shoes when doing plyometrics — strategies that your knees and downstairs neighbors will certainly appreciate.

 Video of the Day